snotskie/ttrpg/md/index.md

 Some Abilities **require and extend** another Ability.
 Such Abilities cannot be gained until you've first gained the required Ability.
 And when you gain such an Ability, it does not count against your number of Ability Upgrades received.
 However, you can only extend any particular Ability once this way.
 If an Ability would extend an already extended Ability, it still does count against your total number of Abilities.

-And finally, some Abilities, once activated, cannot be activated again until they have been **recharged** by spending Ⓧ from your pool of Blessing Dice.
+And some Abilities, once activated, cannot be activated again until they have been **recharged** by spending Ⓧ from your pool of Blessing Dice.

 ### Character Creation: Step Four!
 <!-- _class: creation -->